jtl-software/connector-documentation/plugins/architecture.rst

 -----------------------

 The Symfony EventDispatcher is a library for sending events between different components of your software.
-If you adopt the diagram from below to the Connector the Producer is the Application, the Mediator is the EventDispatcher and the Consumer classes implementing our :code:`PluginInterface` interface, see :ref:`plugin-bootstrap`.
+If you adopt the diagram from below to the Connector, the Producer is the Application, the Mediator is the EventDispatcher and the Consumer instances of classes which implement the :code:`PluginInterface` interface, see :ref:`Bootstrap<plugin-bootstrap>`.
 As you can see it is possible to have more than one listener for the same kind of event.

 .. image:: /_images/plugin_events.png